wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

 ## 4 Deploy to OpenShift with config

-You have now created a a container image without any application specific configuration.
-In this section, we will **push** that image to an image repository and then **deploy** it into OpenShift, along with its configuration, with a single command.
+You have now created a container image without any application specific configuration.
+In this section, we will **push** that image to an image repository and then **deploy** it into the OpenShift, along with its configuration, with a single command.

 ### 4.1 Update the Kustomize structure to move the configmap configuration to the overlays folder